spreston4/mvc-blog/README.md

 ## Description

 MVC Blog is a fullstack CMS-style blog application that follows the Model-View-Controller structure.
-Users can create accounts in order to create and edit blog posts.
+Users can create accounts in order to create, edit, and delete blog posts.
 They can also comment on other user's blog posts.
 Users that are not signed-up or logged in can view blog posts and comments, but cannot create their own posts or comments.
 Users that are logged in, but inactive for 5 minutes or more, will be automatically logged out.

 [Deployed Application](https://mvc-blog-spreston4.herokuapp.com/)